JDnikolo/-/README.md

 Activate the vue client:
 ~~~
-    npm run build
+    npm run serve
 ~~~
-Access the app on http://localhost/8080/page .
+Access the app on http://localhost/8080 .